 Secured Debt

 Debt with collateral assets is what we call secured debt.
-It involves an evaluation of your credit history, which is essential to determine creditworthiness.
-In this type of debt, the asset works as collateral if the borrower fails to pay.
+It involves evaluating your credit history, which is essential to determine creditworthiness.
+In this type of debt, the support works as collateral if the borrower fails to pay.

 In most cases, car loans are famous for this type of debt.
 If you borrow money from a lender, they will claim ownership of your vehicle’s title.
-If you happen to fail in making up for your payment dues, the lender can repossess and sell the car to compensate for the lost funds.
+If you fail to make up for your payment dues, the lender can repossess and sell the car to compensate for the lost funds.

 Unsecured Debt

 Unsecured debt does not have any form of collateral.
 It believes in the borrower’s capacity and commitment to make payment.
-The lender has the right to sue if the borrower defaults on their credit.
+The lender can sue if the borrower defaults on their credit.

-This debt is expected, which can include signature loans, credit cards, and medical bills.
+This debt is expected, including signature loans, credit cards, and medical bills.

 Revolving Debt